wjmcknight/post-install-notes/void.md

 ## Purge Old Kernel(s)

-At this point for me it leaves three different kernels installs when you should only need two.
-Thankfully Void provide a handy tool for this.
+At this point for me it leaves three different kernels installed when you should only need two.
+Thankfully Void provides a handy tool for this.

 ```console
 $ sudo vkpurge list